John Letcher: American Civil War

-John Letcher was elected as Governor of Virginia in 1859, defeating Whig candidate William L. Goggin, and served from 1860 to 1864:
+John Letcher was elected as Governor of Virginia in 1859, defeating Whig candidate William L. Goggin, and served from 1860 to 1864.
+According to the Anti-Slavery Bugle:

 In accepting the nomination he states "in language distinct and emphatic, that he regards the institution of slavery, existing in Virginia and other slave States, as morally, socially and politically right."
 Years ago Mr. Letcher was less decided in his convictions as to the blessings of slavery.
 He is even charged with having been an abolitionist.

 Letcher was prominent in the organization of the Peace Conference of 1861 that met in Washington, D.C., on February 8, 1861, to devise means to prevent the impending American Civil War.
 He discouraged secession but actively sustained the ordinance passed by Virginia on April 17, 1861.
 Despite scheduling a popular vote to determine whether Virginia would declare secession from the United States, ultimately, the actions of the Virginia Secession Convention of 1861 and the state government, especially Letcher, effectively led Virginia to declare secession from the United States.
 The referendum occurred on May 23, 1861, and Virginia voters overwhelmingly approved the Articles of Secession.
 Letcher appointed Robert E. Lee, who had just resigned as a colonel in the U.S. Army, as commander in chief of Virginia's army and navy forces on April 22, 1861, at the grade of major general.
 On April 24, 1861, Virginia and the Confederate States agreed that the Virginia forces would be under the overall direction of Confederate President Jefferson Davis, pending completion of the process of Virginia joining the Confederate States.

 Colonel John Brown Baldwin defeated Letcher in May 1863 for a seat in the Second Confederate Congress.
 In 1864, his home in Lexington was burned by Union troops during General David Hunter's raid.